Tcheetox/Fitness-Tracker/README.md

-# README
+# Move and Groove

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-- Ruby version
+This fitness tracker has been realized as part of the Full-Stack developer path proposed by [OpenClassrooms](https://openclassrooms.com).

+## Objective

+Deliver a complete solution using Ruby on Rails where:

+- Users can sign-up and log-in
-- System dependencies
+- Manage profile
+- Track fitness habits
+- Edit fitness entries

+In addition, users can add or consult their fitness activities via WhatsApp.
+This feature is developed using Twilio's API.

+## Content

+Ruby on Rails is used for both front-end and back-end - hosted in the same solution:
-- Configuration
+- Bootstrap

-- Database creation
+- MYSQL

-- Database initialization
+- Devise

-- How to run the test suite

-- Services (job queues, cache servers, search engines, etc.)
+- Charkick (Google charts)

-- Deployment instructions
+- Twilio